Loading...

 Breast Abscess

 Patients presenting with possible mastitis should be examined, to rule out other signs and symptoms, including skin changes or lumps that the patient may not have identified.
-For those patients where an underlying mass is identified or there are any other signs of Breast Cancer a USOC referral should be made.
+For those patients where an underlying mass is identified or there are any other signs of Breast Cancer a USC referral should be made.

 Clinicians should be particularly vigilant when considering a diagnosis of mastitis in older patients (>70) as in this group infection is uncommon, whereas Breast Cancer is common.